Question: Is it really possible to find gold near my home?

 Answer: Yes, there is lost and hidden gold everywhere in the world

 Question: If it were really possible, wouldn’t everyone already be doing it?

 Answer: Most people don’t know where to go to find gold or how to do it.

 Question: If it is possible, where do I go and how can I search for gold?

 Answer: Just read this training course material below.

-Question: How much is a quarter of an ounce of gold worth?
+Question: How much an ounce of gold worth?

 Me and My Friend

 I grew up in a middle class urban community, a suburb of Detroit.
 When I was still quite young, I built my first metal detector from a kit.
 The kit was produced by a well-known, electronics company in Michigan called Heathkit.